M.A in Education | Saint Mary’s University of Minnesota Skip to Main Content

 Reignite your passion as a teacher with Saint Mary’s University of Minnesota’s MAED program.
 Enroll in our fully online program to develop the skills to meet the challenges of today’s classrooms and tomorrow’s learning environments.
 Now is the time to advance your career and discover how to give every student the best learning opportunities.

-With four content specialization options, you’ll learn how to improve curriculum, expand your perspective on reaching culturally diverse students, or better understand students’ social and emotional issues.
-Plus, as one of the four options, you can apply Educate-WI credits to our program through our partnership with Educate-WI.
+With three content specialization options, you’ll learn how to improve curriculum, better understand students’ social and emotional issues, or, as an option, apply Educate-WI credits to our program through our partnership with Educate-WI.

 Here, our reputation for educating teachers sets us apart.
 At Saint Mary’s, we empower educators for life.
-Apply to make an investment in your future —and the future of your students.
+Apply to invest in your future —and the future of your students.

 Read More